FAQ about the summer residency program

 I’m a writer who requires nearly complete silence.
 Is Saltonstall the place for me?

-Most writers are delighted with the general level of quiet at the Saltonstall Arts Colony.
+Most writers are delighted with the general level of quiet at Saltonstall.
 There will be very few interruptions.
 However, the writers’ studios are in the main house which holds three apartments, the pump to the water well, the kitchen and the common dining/living room.
 On rare occasions, our facilities don’t measure up to the standards of some writers.
-If you need extreme quiet, our colony might not be ideal for you.
+If you need extreme quiet, Saltonstall might not be ideal for you.

 How is internet service and cell reception at Saltonstall?

-We provide high-speed wireless internet access in both the main house and carriage house.
-However, we do not provide an unlimited amount of bandwidth.
+We provide high-speed wireless internet access in both the main house and the studio building and new accessible addition.
+However, we are not able to provide an unlimited amount of bandwidth.
 All five Fellows share a single wireless signal which will be disrupted if multiple guests are heavy viewers of videos or movies.

 We also provide an iMac computer and a Brother black-and-white laser printer in the small office in the main house.

 Cell phone reception, unfortunately, is hit or miss.
 Some residents have no trouble.
 Others get no cell reception at all.
-To that end, the landlines in the carriage house and in the main house both offer unlimited long distance.
+To that end, the landlines in the studio building and in the main house both offer unlimited long distance.

 How do I get to Ithaca if I don’t own a car?